ArweaveTeam/arweave/ADT_README.md

 the body of the GET request is the block height will return that block in the form of a JSON object.

-Similarly, you can post POST transactions and use GET requests to to obtain peers, get a block by its height, hash or simply information about it.
+Similarly, you can use POST to send transactions and blocks to be added and use GET requests to to obtain peers, get a block by its height, hash or or simply obtain information about it.
 In this way, it is possible to perform many actions on the archain purely via platform agnostic HTTP.

-Information (transaction, block) is always passed in the body of requests in a JSON object format.
+Information (transactions, blocks) is always passed in the body of requests in a JSON object format.

 # More information